 Le Marais is one of the most authentic district of Paris.
-As a result, le Marais is much appreciated by both Parisians and Locals.
-But it’s not easy to discover what makes the Marais so unique because there are many hidden treasures to find to really enjoy fully the district.
+As a result, le Marais is much appreciated by both locals and parisians.
+But it's not easy to discover what makes the Marais so unique because there are many hidden treasures to find to really enjoy fully the district.
 In this article we give you all the tips you need to know to fully appreciate your Marais experience.
 First of all we will introduce an itinerary for a perfect day trip in le Marais.
 Then we will give you the best infos about what to shop, what to eat and what to do in le Marais.

 Coming to Marais without shopping is like visiting France and no going to Louvre!
 Shopping is deeply in the district DNA.
 Plenty of international and local brands have opened their stores in the district since the last ten years.
 However, if you want a cool experience, we suggest some spots in particular.